ljmcclean/godot-game-template/_docs/file_structure.md

 - ***scenes***
     - This folder contains all scenes that are used in the project.
 Everything from the player to the main menu is in this folder.
-Subfolders within help to organize these scenes by use or any manner which you'd like.
+Subfolders within help to organize these scenes -- by use or any manner which you'd like.

 > An optional fourth folder ***addons*** can be created if your project
 > uses third-party assets or plugins.
-The intent of this folder is to
+The purpose of this folder is to
 > help seperate external code and assets from your own work.

 **Notes**: